 You might remember the master bedroom project I was helping my friends with a few months back.
-Well– I finally got a few moments to take some photos now that the construction crew is long gone.
+We took a fairly large bedroom, awkward sitting area and a messy walk-in closet and turned it all in to a true retreat complete with an open dressing area.
+I finally got a few moments to take some photos now that the construction crew is gone.

 We are still working on decor and finish details but you get the idea of how this all shook out.